FarhanaazRS/inventory-reservation-system/README.md

 ## Final Notes

 The app is seeded with demo products, warehouses, and stock rows.
-After environment variables are configured and the database is seeded, the full flow can be tested directly from the deployed URL.
+After environment variables are configured and the database is seeded, the full flow can be tested directly from the deployed URL